 Cape Fear Studios, 148-1 Maxwell Street, Fayetteville.
-Ongoing - Featuring original works by 40 artists in a variety of media, inc2luding oils, pastels, watercolors, pottery, basketry, jewelry, photography, slumped glass, stained glass, and fabric art.
+Ongoing - Featuring original works by 40 artists in a variety of media, including oils, pastels, watercolors, pottery, basketry, jewelry, photography, slumped glass, stained glass, and fabric art.
 Hours: Mon.-Fri., 11am-5pm & Sat., 10am-4pm.
 Contact: 910/433-2986, e-mail at (capefearstudios@mindspring.com) and at (www.capefearstudios.com).

-Bull by Pablo Picasso, 1957, © 2014 Estate of Pablo Picasso / Artists Rights Society (ARS), New York David McCune International Art Gallery, Methodist University, 5400 Ramsey Street, Fayetteville.
+David McCune International Art Gallery, Methodist University, 5400 Ramsey Street, Fayetteville.
 Through Apr.
 13 - "Picasso: 25 Years of Edition Ceramics from the Rosenbaum Collection".
 The exhibition presents a selection of the ceramics created by Pablo Picasso in collaboration with George and Suzanne Ramie and the artisans at their Madoura pottery workshop in Vallauris, Southern France, between the years 1947 and 1971.
 The exhibition consists of 40 ceramic works - plates, bowls, pitchers, vases, and plaques - in addition to posters and other memorabilia.
-The exhibition was curated by Gerald Nordland, noted author and independent curator, and former director of the San Francisco Art Museum, the Milwaukee Art Museum, and the Wight Gallery, UCLA.
-Hours: Tue., Wed., & Fri., 11am-5pm and Sat., noon-4pm.
-Contact: 910/425-5379 or at (www.DavidMcCuneGallery.
+The exhibition was curated by Gerald Nordland, noted author and independent curator, and former director of the San Francisco